codeceptjs/CodeceptJS/docs/basics.md

 Tests are expected to be written in **ECMAScript 7**.

 Each test is described inside a `Scenario` function with the `I` object passed into it.
-I object is an **actor**, an abstraction for a testing user.
-The I is a proxy object for currently enabled **Helpers**.
+The `I` object is an **actor**, an abstraction for a testing user.
+The `I` is a proxy object for currently enabled **Helpers**.

 ## Architecture

 CodeceptJS bypasses execution commands to helpers.
-Depending on the helpers enabled state, your tests will be executed differently.
-If you need cross-browser support you should choose Selenium-based WebDriver or Protractor, if you are interested in speed - you should use Chrome-based Puppeteer, or Electron-based Nightmare.
-Those engines can run tests in window mode or headlessly and doesn't require additional tools to be installed.
+Depending on the helper enabled, your tests will be executed differently.
+If you need cross-browser support you should choose Selenium-based WebDriver or TestCafé.
+If you are interested in speed - you should use Chrome-based Puppeteer.

 The following is a diagram of the CodeceptJS architecture: